microsoft/pxt-skillmap-sample/skillmap.md

 ## platformer
 * name: Learn to Make a Platformer
-* description: A skillmap that takes you through how to build a platformer with multiple levels
+* description: A skillmap that takes you through how to build a platformer with multiple levels.

 ### platformer-activity1